Geometric-disentangelment Unlearning: Discussion

-\subsection{Discussion on Projection-based Unlearning Methods}
+\subsection{{Discussion on Projection-based Unlearning Methods}}

+This section provides a detailed comparison between GU and prior projection-based unlearning methods (UNSC~\citep{chen2024unsc}, PGU~\citep{hoang2024learn}, SEMU~\citep{sendera2025semu}, OrthoGrad~\cite{shamsian2025OrthoGrad}, UNO~\cite{mandal2025uno}, FG-OrIU~\cite{feng2025FG-OrIU}, and MinNorm-OG~\cite{block2025machine}), and clarifies why we do not include them as baselines in our LLM experiments.
+While these works share the high-level theme of ``projection'', they are developed under different task assumptions and operate on different geometric objects, which makes a faithful LLM-scale implementation either mismatched to our setting or computationally prohibitive.

-In this section we provide a more detailed comparison between GU and prior projection-based unlearning methods, and we explain why we do not include UNSC/PGU/SEMU ablations in our LLM experiments.
-UNSC~\citep{chen2024unsc} and PGU~\citep{hoang2024learn} were designed for small- to medium-scale image classifiers (e.g., ResNet/ViT) with a small, fixed label space, where one can compute per-class activation subspaces or full-dataset Gram matrices and use them to define a null space that protects retain classes.
-SEMU~\citep{sendera2025semu} similarly operates in a supervised setting, but constructs a low-rank “forget subspace’’ via SVD of forget-set gradients and parameterizes unlearning updates inside this subspace.
-In contrast, our setting is large-scale LLM unlearning for offline SFT and preference-tuning, where outputs are open-vocabulary sequences, datasets are used post hoc for unlearning, and we must jointly optimize forgetting and retain performance in a multi-stage RLHF-style pipeline.
-The structural and data assumptions behind UNSC/PGU/SEMU simply do not match this regime.
+\paragraph{The Target Unlearning Regime is Fundamentally Different.} UNSC~\citep{chen2024unsc} and PGU~\citep{hoang2024learn} are designed for supervised image classification with a small, fixed label space, where one can meaningfully define \emph{class-conditional} representation statistics and compute dataset-level matrices (e.g., per-class covariances or Gram matrices) to protect retain classes.
+SEMU~\citep{sendera2025semu} similarly assumes a supervised setup and constructs low-rank subspaces from forget-set gradients/statistics to parameterize the unlearning update.
+In contrast, our target is large-scale \emph{LLM unlearning in the post-training regime} (offline SFT and preference tuning), where outputs are open-vocabulary sequences, ``classes'' are not well-defined, and unlearning is performed \emph{post hoc} as a stage in a multi-step alignment pipeline.
+Under this regime, the structural assumptions behind class-based or dataset-statistics-based projections (and the need to repeatedly recompute such statistics across stages) do not directly apply.